Welcome to Santa Fe Community College!

 Students must complete an international student application.
 Please note that the form includes the applicant’s letter of intent (a statement of approximately 500 words explaining your intended program of study and how it will help you achieve your educational and personal goals).

 First-time college students must send an official copy of their high school transcript to SFCC.
-Applicants who have attended a college/university must also send foreign transcripts as well as U.S. academic records directly to the college.
+Applicants who have attended a college/university in the U.S. must send their transcript directly to the college.
 Transcripts from foreign high schools and colleges/universities must be translated into English and notarized.

 Applicants must upload a statement of approximately 500 words explaining their intended program of study, their educational goals, and how their chosen program will help them achieve those goals.

-If you are transferring from a U.S. university and you wish to have credits transferred, an official transcript must be sent directly from the university to the SFCC International Student Programs Office.
-A letter or SFCC Transfer Form from your designated student advisor (PDSO/DSO) indicating permission to transfer, and a copy of your I-20 issued from the attending university, are needed. (download printable form)
+If you are transferring from a U.S. university and you wish to have credits transferred, an official transcript must be sent directly from the university to SFCC.
+A letter or SFCC Transfer Form from your designated student advisor (PDSO/DSO) indicating permission to transfer, and a copy of your I-20 issued from the attending university, are also needed. (download printable form)

 All international students and exchange visitors entering the U.S. must pay a fee mandated by Congress in September 2004 with a Form I-20.
 All applicants must pay the SEVIS fee before going to the U.S. embassy or consulate for their visa interview.
 You can complete the Form I-901 and pay this fee at www.FMJfee.com with a credit card or through the mail.